 - So you never plan to get hurt or encounter adverse weather which may necessitate your need to bail out or emergency camp at a place that has water?
 A map will show you areas that may suffice for an emergency campsite.
 Maps help point out road crossings or alternate trails that can lead to bail-outs and safety if you or a friend need them.
 Or if you run low on supplies.
 Maps help show possible detour routes if the trail is blocked by severe storm damage (i.e. hurricane damage like Vermont suffered) or high water from a t-storm.
 Maps also help locate adequate, uncontaminated water sources where reliable ones in a guidebook may not be flowing.
 Essentially, maps could save your hike and maybe even your life

-- Guidebooks do not give the lay of the land nor elevation profiles in many cases.
+- Guidebooks are giving elevation profiles of the trail but don't have the other features a map contains.
+They do not have contour lines.
+You don't know for sure where that trail is really going from a guidebook.
+There are no side trails outlined on it except in verbage.
 They don't always point out all upcoming road crossings and trails, nor do they tell you where they lead.
-They cannot pinpoint obscure water sources you may need.
+They cannot pinpoint obscure water sources you may need, esp in drought conditions or in beaver fever areas.
 Guidebooks provide words not visual illustrations of the trail and its surrounding areas

 - If you think a tool that could help you or save a life is too heavy, then maybe your aren’t cut out for the rigors of hiking

 - Ditto for $$.
 You’ll spend it on other things, maybe even brew or tobacco, but not on a map.
 Priorities.

 - Maps are never a waste if they are needed.
 OK – you may have been fine on a section without them.
 But no doubt the one time you need it, you won’t have it.
 Why take that chance?

 - Mail drops are no big deal and hardly an excuse for not picking up an essential piece of gear